 Montreal also counts numerous churches.
-If you appreciate the religious architecture, the Notre-Dame Basilica in old Montreal, the Marie-Reine-du-Monde Cathedral, le Gesu, the Christ Church Cathedral (next to the underground access) and the St-Joseph Oratory are the ones to not miss.
+If you appreciate the religious architecture, the Notre-Dame Basilica in Old Montreal, the Marie-Reine-du-Monde Cathedral, le Gesu, the Christ Church Cathedral (next to the underground access) and the St-Joseph Oratory are the ones to not miss.

-Montreal can also be a good place to stay if you want to visit other nearby regions: Quebec, Mont Tremblant, Ste-Anne-de-Bellevue, Ottawa, Bromont and more.
+Montreal can also be a good place to stay if you want to visit other nearby regions: Quebec City, Mont Tremblant, Ste-Anne-de-Bellevue, Ottawa, Bromont and more.

 It is true, the climate of the city gives it a bit of a challenge.
 Montreal has warm hot summer and cold snowy winters.
 Ice storm, snowstorm occurs every year making your way in the car can be puzzling and even frustrating.
 Depending on the time you choose to visit will directly affect the options available.

 To me, Montreal should definitely be on your bucket list of places to visit.